Michael J. Harris

 Graduating cum laude from Boston College with degrees in English and Philosophy, Mike’s undergraduate studies included an Advanced Studies Program in England with University College at Oxford University, where he concentrated on Shakespeare, the poetry of the Romantic Period, and creative writing.
 Continuing his education at Suffolk University Law School, Mike honed his passion for litigation and trial practice through his litigation-oriented class work, board position on the Moot Court Honor Board, writing and research for the Suffolk Journal of Trial & Appellate Advocacy, and participation in numerous moot court competitions, which earned him the Harold B. Goodwin scholarship as best overall trial advocate.
 Mike’s longstanding commitment to perfect his skills as a trial lawyer has afforded him with the opportunity to give back through his service as a trial coach and judge for Suffolk University Law School’s competitive trial advocacy teams.
 Michael is frequently invited to lecture to experienced trial lawyers throughout Massachusetts, to write on various aspects of trial advocacy, and to advocate on behalf of victims throughout the Commonwealth.
 He has been published in the Journal of the Massachusetts Academy of Trial Attorneys, the Suffolk Journal of Trial and Appellate Advocacy, Lawyer’s Weekly Newspaper, and in publications published by the Massachusetts Continuing Legal Education organization.

 In addition to his contributions to the trial practice field, Mike has worked on state and local legislative endeavors, including drafting a Massachusetts’ Son of Sam law that would prevent criminal offenders from profiting as a result of their crimes and a zoning and licensing ordinance that would restrict adult entertainment in Salem, Massachusetts.
-He is also involved with political campaigns and fundraising that protects the rights of Massachusetts residents throughout the Commonwealth.
+He has also been chosen to serve on panels with Massachusetts Superior Court Judges where he advocated for the protection of patient and victim rights.

-Mr. Harris is also an active member of various legal organizations, including the American Bar Association, the Massachusetts Bar Association, the New Hampshire Bar Association, the Boston Bar Association, the American Association for Justice, and the Massachusetts Academy of Trial Attorneys, where he has served as chair of the Legislative Committee and a board member of the Amicus Curiae Committee.
+Mr. Harris is also an active member of various legal organizations, including the American Bar Association, the Massachusetts Bar Association, the New Hampshire Bar Association, the Boston Bar Association, the American Association for Justice, and the Massachusetts Academy of Trial Attorneys, where he has served as chair of the Legislative Committee, a board member of the Amicus Curiae Committee, and where he has received the President’s Award for his service over the course of multiple years.
 Mr. Harris has been effectively and tirelessly protecting the rights of Massachusetts citizens through his work with Massachusetts’ highest court, the state legislature, as well as through the various professional organizations in which he is involved.
 Mr. Harris is admitted to practice in the United States District Courts for Massachusetts and New Hampshire, the First Circuit Court of Appeals, the state courts of Massachusetts and New Hampshire, and the United States Supreme Court.

 In 2006, Mr. Harris was recognized by Boston Magazine as a “Rising Star” and as one of the “Top Young Lawyers in Massachusetts” every year since 2006.
 He was also recognized as a Super Lawyers Rising Star from 2006 – 2012, and featured as a Super Lawyer from 2012 to present.